mco-gh/pylearn/content/en/lessons/8 Files/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h3 id="Storage-Tradeoffs">Storage Tradeoffs<a class="anchor-link" href="#Storage-Tradeoffs">¶</a></h3><ul>
-<li>there are two kinds of storage in your computer<ul>
+<li>There are two kinds of storage in your computer:<ul>
-<li>main memory, aka RAM, is fast, but transient (like human memory)</li>
+<li>main memory is fast, but transient (like human memory)</li>
 <li>disk storage is slow(er), but permanent (like a notebook) and higher capacity</li>
 </ul>
 </li>
-<li>all the things we've worked with so far (variables, functions, expressions) reside in main memory</li>
+<li>All the things we've worked with so far (variables, functions, program statements) reside in main memory.</li>
-<li>we'll save information across program executions using disk storage in units we call files</li>
+<li>We'll save information across program executions using disk storage in units we call files.</li>
 </ul>
 </div>
 </div>